Probablymegs/GreenThumb/README.md

 GreenThumb serves as a digital "home" for plant collections, where users can:
 - Identify plants using the Trefle API.
 - Manage their personal plant collections.
-- Maintain tailored watering schedules and receive care notifications.
+- Maintain tailored watering schedules and view care notifications.

 ## Purpose and Functionality

 - **Plant Identification and Information**: Users can search the Trefle API's  plant database to identify plants and access detailed care information.
 - **Add to Personal Collection**: Allows users to add and manage their plants in a personalized digital garden.
 - **Custom Watering Schedules**: Generates and manages watering schedules specific to each plant's needs.
-- **Care Notifications**: Sends timely reminders for plant care activities to ensure proper maintenance.
+- **Care Notifications**: Users can set watering reminders within the application to ensure proper maintenance.

 ## Core Competencies